lawrenceevalyn/THE-DISS/README.md

     * "The desire of a reparative impulse... is additive and accretive.
 Its fear, a realistic one, is that the culture surrounding it is inadequate or inimical to its nurture; it wants to assemble and confer plenitude to an object that will then have resources to offer to an inchoate self."
     * "What we can best learn from such practices are, perhaps, the many ways selves and communities succeed in extracting sustenance from the objects of a culture - even of a culture whose avowed desire has often been not to sustain them."

+## 10 Questions I might want to answer:
+1. What older works were reprinted strategically during the 1790s to respond to a new context? ( / How did the timeliness of their printing affect how they were read?)
+1. What general strategies did writers use, to respond to the turmoil of their political situation?
+Do these strategies correlate with demographic or political categories?
+Do different strategies dominate at different times?
+    * (I increasingly thing that the anxieties-writ-large of Gothic novels really did increase emotional turmiol like their stodgy critics claimed.
+Does that make them "bad"?)
+    * (I would love to spend some time on strategies of reading 'against the grain', particularly those which can give solace in times of fear.)

 # Current Priorities
 * Assemble a **short** document of guiding principles
     * Figure out what question the field of literary study is trying to answer, exactly